 --workDir WORKDIR Absolute path to directory where temporary files generated during the Toil run should be placed.
-Temp files and folders, as well as standard output and error from batch system jobs (unless -noStdOutErr), will be placed in a directory toil-<workflowID> within workDir.
+Standard output and error from batch system jobs (unless -noStdOutErr) will be placed in this directory.
+A cache directory may be placed in this directory.
+Temp files and folders will be placed in a toil-<workflowID> within workDir.
 The workflowID is generated by Toil and will be reported in the workflow logs.
-Default is determined by the variables (TM-PDIR, TEMP, TMP) via mkdtemp.
+Default is determined by the variables (TMPDIR, TEMP, TMP) via mkdtemp.
 This directory needs to exist on all machines running jobs; if capturing standard output and error from batch system jobs is desired, it will generally need to be on a shared file system.
+When sharing a cache between containers on a host, this directory must be shared between the containers.

---noStdOutErr Do not capture standard output and error from batch system jobs.

---stats Records statistics about the toil workflow to be used by 'toil stats'.

---clean=STATE Determines the deletion of the jobStore upon completion of the program.
+- --coordinationDir COORDINATION\DIR Absolute path to directory where Toil will keep state and lock files.
+When sharing a cache between containers on a host, this directory must be shared between the containers. - --noStdOutErr Do not capture standard output and error from batch system jobs. - --stats Records statistics about the toil workflow to be used by 'toil stats'. - --clean=STATE Determines the deletion of the jobStore upon completion of the program.
 Choices: 'always', 'onError', 'never', or 'onSuccess'.
-The -stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
+The --stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
 If you wish to be able to restart the run, choose 'never' or 'onSuccess'.
-Default is 'never' if stats is enabled, and 'onSuccess' otherwise pletion of a job.
-Choices: 'always', 'never', 'onSuccess'.
+Default is 'never' if stats is enabled, and 'onSuccess' otherwise - --cleanWorkDir STATE Determines deletion of temporary worker directory upon completion of a job.
+Choices: 'always', 'onError', 'never', or 'onSuccess'.
 Default = always.
 WARNING: This option should be changed for debugging only.
-Running a full pipeline with this option could fill your disk with intermediate data.
+Running a full pipeline with this option could fill your disk with intermediate data. - --clusterStats FILEPATH If enabled, writes out JSON resource usage statistics to a file.
+The default location for this file is the current working directory, but an absolute path can also be passed to specify where this file should be written.
+This option only applies when using scalable batch systems. - --restart If -restart is specified then will attempt to restart existing workflow at the location pointed to by the -jobStore option.
+Will raise an exception if the workflow does not exist.